Trump threatens emergency declaration, visits Texas border

 MCALLEN, Texas (AP) — President Donald Trump threatened on Thursday to declare a national emergency to circumvent Congress if he can't reach a deal with Democrats to fund his promised border wall.
-He arrived at the U.S.-Mexico border to draw further attention to his case after negotiations with lawmakers blew up.
+He spent most of the day in Texas near the U.S.-Mexico border to draw further attention to his case after negotiations with lawmakers blew up.

 The partial government shutdown dragged into a 20th day with hundreds of thousands of federal workers off the job or working without pay as the wall fight persisted.

-Asked about a national emergency declaration, Trump said as he left the White House for Texas, "I'm not prepared to do that yet, but if I have to I will."
+Asked about a national emergency declaration, Trump said as he left the White House, "I'm not prepared to do that yet, but if I have to I will."
 He contends such a declaration would allow him to direct the military to begin wall construction.

 "So we're either going to have a win, make a compromise —because I think a compromise is a win for everybody— or I will declare a national emergency," he said.

-In perhaps an ominous sign for those seeking a swift end to the showdown, Trump announced he is canceling his trip to Davos, Switzerland later this month, citing Democrats' "intransigence" on border security.
-He was scheduled to leave Jan.
+In perhaps an ominous sign for those seeking a swift end to the showdown, Trump announced he was canceling his trip to Davos, Switzerland, later this month, citing Democrats' "intransigence" on border security.
+He was to leave Jan.
 21 to attend the World Economic Forum.

 It's not clear what a compromise might entail.
 Trump says he won't reopen the government without money for the wall.
 Democrats say they favor measures to bolster border security but oppose the long, impregnable walling that Trump envisions.
 He is asking $5.7 billion for wall construction.

-Trump's comments came a day after he walked out of a negotiating meeting with congressional leaders — "I said bye-bye," he tweeted soon after — as efforts to reopen the government fell into deeper disarray.
+Trump's comments came a day after he walked out of a negotiating meeting with congressional leaders — "I said bye-bye," he tweeted afterward — as efforts to reopen the government fell into deeper disarray.

+House Speaker Nancy Pelosi accused the president of engaging in political games to fire up his base.

+"I think the meeting was a setup so he could walk out," she said.

 Affected federal workers face lost paychecks on Friday, and more people are touched every day by the rollback of government services.

-In McAllen, Texas, Trump will visit a border patrol station for a roundtable discussion on immigration and border security and will get a briefing.
-But he has expressed his own doubts that his appearance and remarks will change any minds as he seeks money for the wall that's been his signature promise since his presidential campaign.
+In McAllen, Texas, Trump visited a border patrol station for a roundtable discussion on immigration and border security and got a briefing.
+But he had expressed his own doubts that his appearance and remarks would change any minds as he seeks money for the wall that's been his signature promise since his presidential campaign.

+"A wheel works and a wall works," Trump said, mocking Democratic criticism of his plan.
+"Nothing like a wall"

+Sitting between border patrol officers, local officials and military representatives, Trump insisted that he was "winning" the shutdown fight.

 McAllen is located in the Rio Grande Valley, the busiest part of the border for illegal border crossings.